-Ikris Garden Hose Wand One-Touch Sprayer - Watering Wand With Best Control
+Aqua Joe AJ-WW10-T59 Telescoping 10-Pattern Metal Watering Wand – Watering Wand With Best Control

 - Ratcheting head moves 180°.

-This Ikris Garden Wand eliminates this design flaw.
-It has thumb control technology that lets you operate the wand without constant squeezing.
-You only activate the lever once to engage continuous water flow.
+This Aqua Joe Watering Wand lets you operate the wand without constant squeezing.
 No more hand fatigue for you!

-You can pick between two spraying patterns: shower and soaker.
+You can pick between ten spraying patterns: cone, flat, jet, fan, soaker, center, angle, mist, shower + center.
 I recommend you use the shower setting to water your transplants, flowers, and other delicate plants in your garden.
 The soaker is too violent for most plants, and it disturbs the soil quite a bit.

-Adjust the water pressure with the thumb control to ensure your precious plants don’t get damaged.
+Adjust the water pressure with the flow rate to ensure your precious plants don’t get damaged.